mattt/GroundControl/README.md

 It's built on top of [AFNetworking](https://github.com/afnetworking/afnetworking), and provides a single category on `NSUserDefaults` (just add `#import "NSUserDefaults+GroundControl.h"` to the top of any file you want to use it in).

+> This project is part of a series of open source libraries covering the mission-critical aspects of an iOS app's infrastructure.
+Be sure to check out its sister projects: [SkyLab](https://github.com/mattt/SkyLab), [CargoBay](https://github.com/mattt/CargoBay), [houston](https://github.com/mattt/houston), and [Orbiter](https://github.com/mattt/Orbiter).

 ## Client Code

 ```objective-c